SQL Patterns

 GROUP BY station_code;

 COUNT(CASE WHEN ...
-THEN 1 END) — omitting ELSE means non-matching rows return NULL, which COUNT ignores.
-Equivalent to SUM(CASE WHEN ...
+THEN 1 END) — leaving out ELSE means non-matching rows return NULL, which COUNT ignores.
+Same effect as SUM(CASE WHEN ...
 THEN 1 ELSE 0 END) but slightly cleaner.

 Selective Average (ignore a subset)